rvanbekkum/vsc-xliff-sync/README.md

 * Automatically inserting _new_ groups into target files is not implemented.
 * The NAV2018 XLIFF generator creates Xliff Generator Notes without any identifiers, therefore it is recommended to change the `xliffSync.findBy...` settings to not synchronize trans-units based on Xliff Generator notes.
+* Files larger than 50 MB cannot be processed at the moment.
+For now, please use the ["XLIFF Sync" PowerShell module](https://github.com/rvanbekkum/ps-xliff-sync) instead.